lawlesst/lawlesst.github.com/content/notebook/baseball-datasette.md

 To deploy, I settled on using a small Digital Ocean droplet and am using Apache as a reverse proxy.
 Datasette is setup to be easily published with [Zeit Now](https://zeit.co/now) but the sqlite database of these three baseball files exceeded the size limit for the free tier with Now.
 I also tried Heroku but again ran into file size issues.

-I also ran into connection timeout issues with the [Sanic](https://github.com/channelcat/sanic) web framework Datasette uses, as described in this [pull request](https://github.com/channelcat/sanic/pull/939).
-This was more of an annoyance than a problem since clicking refresh in Chrome made the error disappear.
-Installing Sanic directly from Github with pip made this issue go away.
+One small issue, more an annoyance, with the underlying [Sanic](https://github.com/channelcat/sanic) web framework Datasette uses - a "connection timeout" error would be displayed in the browser if you used the app (query or browsing), did something else for 60 seconds and then returned to the page.
+The message went away if you clicked refresh in the browser This behavior is described in this [Sanic pull request](https://github.com/channelcat/sanic/pull/939) and a change has been merged into master.
+To work around this, I installed Sanic directly from Github with pip to get the latest version.

-Datasette is deployed wit the [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) option so you should be able to use this endpoint in client side demos.
+This instance of Datasette is also deployed with the [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) option so you should be able to use this endpoint in client side demos.

 Thanks for reading this far.
 Please add a comment with any feedback you have or any ways that you may extend this.